Hayes-Wheelwright matrix: Disadvantages

 The matrix does not account for the combinations of the product lifecycle and process lifecycle that do not follow the above-mentioned characteristics.
 "Some 60 per cent of the firms studied did not fall on the diagonal".
 Evolving management styles and technology are diminishing some of the inherent trade-offs found on the matrix, resulting in low predictive validity.
 Ahmad and Schroeder, however, suggest developing the matrix to include three axes rather than two.
-Besides the x-axis (product lifecycle stages) and the y-axis (Process lifecycle stages), they propose to add a z-axis to represent the company's inclusion of innovative initiatives.
+Besides the x-axis (product lifecycle stages) and the y-axis (Process lifecycle stages), they propose to add a z-axis to represent the company's adoption of innovative initiatives.

 The product variety considered in the matrix is also limited.
 Koth and Orne (1989) propose the complexity of products and organizational characteristics like the extent of vertical integration, size and geographical scope of the operations should affect the appropriate process design.
 Das and Narasimhan (2001) suggest advanced manufacturing technology for modular product structures can influence the contingency effect of the product variety and increase output and improve capabilities for job and batch shops in areas that were conventionally related with assembly lines and flow lines.

 The matrix is static and its dimensions are too simple.
-The matrix is based on the current products but does not account for the dynamic nature of the firms’ operating environments.
+The matrix is based on a company's current products but does not account for the dynamic nature of their operating environments.
 Processes should be designed with the evolution of product offerings and projected future product offerings in mind.